 The role can also involve…

-Our guide to marketing internships and work experience is jam-packed full of information.
+Our guide to marketing internships is jam-packed full of information.
 Got a spare moment?
 Give it a read.

 What does a digital marketing intern do?

 There’s this strange idea that interns do nothing but shadow and run into office buildings dripping in sweat, holding an enormous order of 50 coffees.
 It’s all a lie.